Serving

 Yes

 Many recipes call for "cooked chicken".
-Simmering is a good way to go for tender and tasty cooked chicken.
+Simmering is a very easy and convenient way to have tender and tasty cooked chicken.
 You also end up with some very fine chicken broth.
 I find the method with 6 cups of water makes particularly good broth.
-This recipe can also be used with skinless boneless chicken meat - particularly with one of those 5 pound bags of Chicken Leg Meat now economically available (see Note-4).

 4